kxrtx/README/README.md

 💻 Passionate about tech, business and innovation

-🔍 Previous internships at SOTI, UofT Information Security Department, Celestica and entrepenurishp experience
+🔍 Previous internships at SOTI, UofT Information Security Department, Celestica and entrepenurship experience

 🚀 Ready to collaborate and innovate

 🌐 Connect with me: